grpc/grpc-swift/Sources/GRPCReflectionService/ReflectionServiceTutorial.md

 ### Generating the serialized file descriptor protos for the Server

-The Server used in this example uses the `GreeterProvider` and the `ReflectionService`.
+The Server from this example uses the `GreeterProvider`, `EchoProvider` and the `ReflectionService`.
+The associated proto files are located at `Sources/Examples/HelloWorld/Model/helloworld.proto`, `Sources/Examples/Echo/Model/echo.proto`, and `Sources/GRPCReflectionService/Model/reflection.proto` respectively.

 In order to generate the serialized file descriptor proto for the `helloworld.proto`, you can either run the following Makefile